anodyne/docs/extensions.md

 For shorthand, calls directly to `$this` are call-forwarded to `$this->ci`.

-## Extension Controllers and Views
+## Extension controllers and views

 An extension can define controllers within a controllers folder inside the extension folder.
 In order to avoid URL collisions between the extension and other routes in the Nova app, extensions will have a URL like: